sorayabenson/lab-13-adventure-game/README.md

     - JS
         - If all quests complete redirect to results page
         - If hp is <= 0 redirect to results page

-        - Else populate map with quests
+        - Else render map with quests

             a.href = '../quest/?id=' +

+        - update user stats

 ## Quest